Bruce B. Janz, Ph.D.

 |Course Number||Course||Title||Mode||Date and Time||Syllabus|

 This graduate course looks at the issues which arise at the borders of epistemology, ethics, and social philosophy, or put another way, at the borders of knowledge, values, and policy/action/social organization.
+The goal here is not to look at ethics in isolation or simply as products of individual reflection or following a set of guidelines, but as a complex space in which decisions must be made with incomplete information, cultural conflict, and institutional histories which might make ideal decisions difficult or impossible.
 We will be looking at areas and questions such as:

 |Course Number||Course||Title||Mode||Date and Time||Syllabus|